OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/ov/global.md

 ---
 title: global
-description: An overview of global statistics on the Crypto Market, providing essential information such as active cryptocurrencies, ICOs data, and market cap changes.
+description: "An overview of global statistics on the Crypto Market, providing essential" information such as active cryptocurrencies, ICOs data, and market cap changes.
   Features a pie chart option for visualizing market cap distribution.
 Powered by CoinGecko.